 Examines the use of budgeting techniques as an aid to making informed business decisions.
 Budgeting enables small business owners to reduce risk and increase the probability of success.
 This is a credit/no-credit only course.
-Eight hours lecture total.
-(Two-week course)
+Eight hours lecture (2 week course).